Hillaal/Practicing-C-/Question-28/README.md

-###  Write C Function that converts the any letter from lowercase to uppercase.
+###  Write a C Function that reads two integers and checks if the first is multiple of the second.